benjvi/seven-ways-to-install-cert-manager/7-customized-tanzu-package-gitops/README.md

 `ytt -f vendor/config --ignore-unknown-comments -f cert-manager.tce.vmware.com-values.yaml -f ytt-overlay-add-label.yml | yshard -g ".kind" -o deploy-continuous`

-This creates a set of plain manifests in the output folder, which are ready to be applied.
+This creates a set of plain manifests in the output folder `deploy-continuous`, which are ready to be applied.

 We will use kapp-controller to apply the manifests, once again using an `App` object.
 In this case, this configures `kapp-controller` to connect to the git server for this repo, and reconcile the manifests in the `deploy-continuous` folder with what's running in the cluster.
 The `App` object also requires a service account, for which we generate the manifest with: